zenorocha/wedocs/data/js/real-time-feeds.md

 ## Getting the latest changes

 The data service uses a query limit by default.
-In order to get always the latest new record, you would need to limit the query by 1 and order by `id desc`.
+In order to always get the latest new record, you would need to limit the query by `1` and order by `id desc`.

 ```js
 var data = WeDeploy.data('http://datademo.wedeploy.io');